Photo by Bruce Marlin

 “Nurses, housekeepers, and lab techs crammed into a conference room where hospital administrators presented a form and told them to sign.
 Signing meant agreeing to submit any future employment-related complaints to an arbitrator hired by the hospital and waiving the right to sue in court.
 Refusing to sign meant they'd be fired.”

-Everyone should also be skeptical that they will get a fair hearing in arbitration.
-Arbitrators are former judges or lawyers hired by large arbitration firms.
-Arbitration agreements generally include a clause allowing the company (and not the worker/customer/user) to choose an arbitrator, so arbitration firms have an incentive to side with the company every time in order to get repeat business.
-A number of credit card companies send customer disputes to arbitration firms already filled out with a decision in the credit card companies favor so all the arbitrator needs to do is sign and collect his or her paycheck.
+If you are ever involved in arbitration, you should be skeptical that you'll get a fair hearing.
+Arbitrators are former judges or lawyers hired by large arbitration firms, and arbitration agreements generally include a clause allowing the company (and not the worker/customer/user) to choose an arbitrator.
+This means that arbitration firms have an incentive to side with the company every time in order to get repeat business.
+A number of credit card companies send customer disputes to arbitration firms already filled out with a decision in the credit card companies favor.
+All the arbitrator needs to do is sign and collect his or her paycheck.

-As with tort reform, critics argue that this violates citizens’ 7th amendment right to a trial before a jury, since they have not truly chosen arbitration as an alternative.
-But the practice persists, so everyday, Americans unknowingly sign away their right to a trial.
+Like with tort reform, critics argue that this violates citizens’ 7th amendment right to a trial by jury, since workers and consumers have not truly chosen arbitration as an alternative.
+But the practice persists.
+Everyday, Americans unknowingly sign away their right to a trial.

 The Heroic Lawsuit?